 - D6: Furniture and tools for indoor organizing

 - D9: General purpose housing equipment and accessory

 ※Mainly textile indoor equipment like floor coverings, curtains, etc. is classified into the design classification code "C group"; fitting are classified into the design classification code "L group".

-Our firm set up this webpage as we are keen to support every one engaged in the housing equipment industry in their intellectual property activity.
-We would be delighted if this article is helpful to those who are considering a design application.
+"HARAKENZO more" set up this webpage as we are keen to support every one engaged in the housing equipment industry in their intellectual property activity.
+"HARAKENZO more" would be delighted if this article is helpful to those who are considering a design application.